jaspector

 No building may be erected, constructed, enlarged, altered, repaired, moved, improved, removed, converted, or demolished in unincorporated Sanpete County without a permit from the Sanpete County Building Department.
 In unincorporated areas, structures up to 120 sq. ft. (single-story detached storage shed) are exempt from building permits.
 All structures over 120 sq. ft. require a permit.

-Typical processing time is Not explicitly published.
+Building permit processing times in unincorporated Sanpete County, UT typically run Not explicitly published.
 Contact the department at 435-835-2113 for current turnaround times, which vary by project complexity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Sanpete County, UT.
 The following work is generally exempt: Single detached storage structures up to 120 sq. ft. (in unincorporated areas) no building permit required; Agricultural buildings that are strictly for agricultural use in qualifying zones may be exempt.
 An Agricultural Exemption Form must be completed and submitted to the Planning and Zoning Administrator before construction begins.
 Contact Heidi Sorensen at 4358352115 to obtain the form.; Related permits not issued by the Building Department: Septic tank permits are issued by the Central Utah Public Health Department, 125 N. 100 E., Manti; well permits are issued by the Utah Division of Water Rights, 130 N. Main, Richfield, 4358962557..
+When in doubt, confirm with the local building department before starting work.